Fundi Sithebe: BetWay Summer Cup

-The BetWay Summer Cup also known as Africa’s Richest boasting higher stakes than any other similar race in the continent has become one of Africa's most celebrated racing events, known as "The People's Race" for its broad appeal.
+The BetWay Summer Cup, also known as Africa’s Richest boasting higher stakes than any other similar race in the continent, has become one of Africa's most celebrated racing events, known as "The People's Race" for its broad appeal.
 Held annually at Turffontein Racecourse in Johannesburg, the Cup combines premium horse racing with fashion and community engagement.
 Since 4Racing partnered with Betway in 2022, Sithebe has focused on making horse racing more inclusive and accessible, attracting a younger, diverse audience.
 The event has seen significant growth, with the purse increasing from R2.5 million in 2022 to R6 million in 2024, solidifying its status as Africa’s richest horse race.
 Sithebe also prioritizes the racing community, ensuring that each groom in the final field receives a R20,000 bonus, highlighting her commitment to all industry stakeholders.

-Under her leadership other notable achievements are Champions Day to be included in the prestigious Hong Jockey Club’s World Pool racing.
-A great milestone and achievement to have the Wilgebosdrift HF Oppenheimer Stakes in the top 100 GR1 races in the world, a first for 4Racing and currently the only one in South Africa.
-Creative themes have enhanced the event’s allure, such as "The Golden Summer" in 2022 and "Summer Reign" in 2023, which celebrated bold fashion.
+Under her leadership, other notable achievements include Champions Day which was included in Hong Jockey Club’s World Pool racing.
+The inclusion of the Wilgebosdrift HF Oppenheimer Stakes in the top 100 GR1 races in the world, a first for 4Racing and currently the only one in South Africa.
+The event has featured creative themes, including "The Golden Summer" in 2022 and "Summer Reign" in 2023, which celebrated bold fashion.
 Future themes, along with partnerships with Glamour Magazine and top entertainers, have transformed the Cup into a cultural festival.
 Sithebe aims for 20,000 spectators at Turffontein, inspired by international racing events, and envisions a vibrant future where the public engages actively in the Cup.
-Through her strategic vision, she has redefined the e BetWay Summer Cup as a dynamic celebration of sport, style, and community.